Our Continuing Education Programs

 Literally MILLIONS of Primary Care Patient Charts are being reviewed as you read this!
 Medicare Advantage Plans (Medicare HMOs) are trying to be reimbursed by Medicare -- and they need Certified RN-Coders who can (1) read a chart, (2) identify documentation which will prove the (3) patient's chronic diagnose(s) and manifestations.

 IF YOU CAN READ A PATIENT'S CHART, UNDERSTAND A DRUG LIST AND/OR A PROBLEM LIST -- GET YOUR CODING, COMPLIANCE & CHART REVIEW TRAINING NOW, GET CERTIFIED & GET TO WORK!
-MANY OPPORTUNITIES ARE COMING UP DUE TO ICD10 IMPLEMENTATION.
+MANY OPPORTUNITIES AVAILABLE NOW FOR "REMOTE CODING" -- LEARN TO CODE@HOME!

 Earn 40 CE contact hours per program for your nursing license.
 California Board of Registered Nursing CEP#13482